|Helpful Hints from dollarnailart.com

 We have put together some tips gathered over the years.
 We hope this will help you in all aspects of

 your business!
 If you have a tip or technique you would like to share, please send it to us.
-If we

 When using glitter powder crease a stiff sheet of paper and put it under your clients nail.
 You